gregorycrane/BeyondTranslation/content/pershist/perseus5_0.md

 Second, Scaife allowed us to expand the amount of Greek and Latin as well as to update existing texts.

 Third, Scaife is based upon the Canonical Text Services data model.
-That allows us to cite texts not only by conventional citation scheme (e.g., book/line in Homeric Epic, book/chapter/section in Thucydides) but also by edition.
-We can thus describe the third instance of "et" in a particular section of a particular edition of Livy.
-That c
+Perseus decided to adopt CTS in 2013 to standardize the way it organized and cited its holdings.
+CTS allows us to cite texts not only by conventional citation scheme (e.g., book/line in Homeric Epic, book/chapter/section in Thucydides) but also by edition.
+We can thus describe the third instance of "et" in a particular section of a particular edition of Livy -- which could be the second instance of that word in another edition or may not even appear at all in yet another edition.
+CTS allows us to create machine actionable annotations that are precise and easily computed.